Empia/api/docs/httpStatuses.md

 :----------------|:------------
 200 OK | Returned for all successful requests.
 A query that returns no data will still return `200 OK`. |
 201 Created |  |
-204 No Content | Returned following a successful DELETE request, provided the `feedback` configuration setting is `true`. |
+204 No Content | Returned following a successful DELETE request, provided the `feedback` configuration setting is `false`. |

 #### Error Codes